San Polo, Podenzano

 San Polo is the 16th-century Roman Catholic parish church located on Via all Chiesa #10 in the town of Podenzano, Province of Piacenza, region of Emilia-Romagna, Italy.

 History

-The layout of the parish church we see today dates to 1520.
+The layout of the contemporary parish dates to 1520.
 The first church on the site was razed and burned by the troops of Galeazzo Visconti in 1321.
 The neoclassical-style façade and interiors was refurbished in 1843.
 The interiors were frescoed by Alberto Aspetti and Nazareno Sidoli.